SWV Singer Leanne "LeLee" Lyons Talks Her Erotica Audio Book and Lipstick Line (EXCLUSIVE)

 The six-episode series saw both groups in their comeback season as they prepared to put on the reunion show of a lifetime.

+She dished on her recent entrepreneurial endeavors and more in her exclusive interview with Distractify!

+Leanne "LeLee" Lyons of SWV talks the creative process behind writing her erotica audiobook.

-LeLee of SWV is worth an estimated $500,000 per Celebrity Net Worth.
-As she heads into her second act, LeLee says she’s moving with intention.
+As the R&B singer heads into the second act of a life well-lived, LeLee says she’s moving with intention.

 “We only have one time to do this thing called life.
 Because when it's over, it's over.
 Right?
 That's the truth,” she told us.
 “So I'm gonna live intentionally.
 I'm gonna do every damn thing that I ever wanted to do.”

 One of those things, according to LeLee, is penning her first piece of erotica.
-In her interview with Distractify, LeLee got candid about the inspiration behind her new book, entitled, The Adventures of Sister Hot P—y, which chronicles the imaginary adventures of her sexy alter ego.
+In her interview with Distractify, LeLee got candid about the inspiration behind her new book, The Many Faces of SistaHottP--sy, which chronicles the imaginary adventures of her sexy alter ego.

 “Either you’re gonna get engaged or you're gonna feel uncomfortable.
 But that was the whole point of me doing the erotica book is because … why are people so uncomfortable talking about sex,” the singer asked.